m-bock/fields-and-cases/README.md

 ### Define custom types

-Let' say we have the following data types in Haskell:
+Let's say we have the following data types in Haskell:

 ```haskell
 data Activity